Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 From the 1970s there was a new focus on children’s liberty and participation rights.
 Supporters of children’s rights said that children should be able to make and exercise their own choices in life in addition to being protected.
 Critics said that rights like this burdened children with adult choices and responsibilities they were not equipped to handle, and created problems for parents and teachers trying to exert their authority.

 Age restrictions in law were a focus for liberation advocates.
 UNCROC balanced protection and liberation rights but did not tackle age restrictions.
-Though the New Zealand Bill of Rights Act 1990 prohibited discrimination on the basis of age, this only applied to those 16 or over.
-In 2004 there were 497 provisions in New Zealand law that discriminated on the basis of age.
+Though the New Zealand Bill of Rights Act 1990 prohibited discrimination on the basis of age, this applied only to those aged 16 or over.
+A 2004 study found there were 497 provisions in New Zealand law that discriminated on the basis of age.

 Child advocates